-Best practices for order confirmation emails: What should they contain?
+Best practices for writing order confirmation emails

 You can send off a generic order confirmation email or tweak that same generic email in the right places so that it can live up to its true potential.
 The ideal order confirmation email must contain the following:

-An order confirmation email, basic or advanced, must include an order number.
+- Order number: An order confirmation email, basic or advanced, must include an order number.
 This is to ensure that if any issues occur, be it from anyone, they can be dealt with swiftly.
 The customer can also inquire about their order using the order number.

-Including the shipping address in the order confirmation email is a must considering everyone has the urge to recheck if they’ve put the right address in the shipping address tab.
+- Shipping address: Including the shipping address in the order confirmation email is a must considering everyone has the urge to recheck if they’ve put the right address in the shipping address tab.
 Give the customer a chance to see if they’ve put the right shipping address.

+- Customer details: Customer details are the details the customer provides while ordering.
+The details could consist of the customer’s name, cell Number, and email address.
 Include those details in the order confirmation email, so the customers can be sure that you have their contact details right, and they could be contacted if needed for customers that opted for it.

-Break the prices into small fragments and show the product price, shipping cost, and discounts (if you give that out) separately to avoid surprising the customer with unwanted fees.
+- Price breakdown: Break the prices into small fragments and show the product price, shipping cost, and discounts (if you give that out) separately to avoid surprising the customer with unwanted fees.

-Mention the shipping method in the order confirmation email and the estimated delivery date, so the customer knows when to expect the product to be delivered.
+- Shipping method and estimated delivery date: Mention the shipping method in the order confirmation email and the estimated delivery date, so the customer knows when to expect the product to be delivered.
 It’s always a good idea to include as much detail on shipping as possible in the email.